TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.3.2 =
+* Updated meta box creation code to be compatible with WordPress 3.3

 = 5.3.1 =
 * Added option to specify address for search box results.
 This allow you to place search box on one page and results on another page.
 * Updated French translation